jjungmincho/til/README.md

 # TIL (Today I learned)

-TILs are short markdown documents explaning concepts about computer science with a little bit of code examples that I learned everyday.
+TILs are short markdown documents explaining concepts about computer science with a little bit of code examples that I learned everyday.

 ## Categories